enhook2034/enhook/README.md

 ## About this repo

-This repo is used for hosting public releases of Enhook, as well as community-contributed configuration files.
+This repo is used for hosting public releases of Enhook, as well as community-contributed configuration files. (now is not implemented)

 Enhook is not open source software and this repo DOES NOT contain the source code of Enhook.